perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the name of the instance's class.

-.. cfunction:: PyObject *sipConvertFromConstVoidPtr(const void *cpp)
+.. c:function:: PyObject *sipConvertFromConstVoidPtr(const void *cpp)

     This creates a :class:`sip.voidptr` object for a memory address.
 The object will not be writeable and has no associated size.